edelgm6/mortgage-calc/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+My goal with this project is to have 100% test coverage server-side.

+`coverage run --source='.' manage.py test` runs tests `coverage html` generates the coverage files

 ## Built With